-1.2.1 Individual-level administrative data
+1.2.1 Individual level administrative data

-In studies that assess the effect of interventions that aim to reduce the propensity for individuals to offend or re-offend, individual-level data is required on offence outcomes.
-In most cases, this will be in circumstances where individuals (and parents/guardians) consent for their personal records to be accessed, which may be challenging in some contexts.
-YEF provides guidance on this in the Data Protection information for YEF evaluations report.3
+In studies that assess the effect of interventions that aim to reduce the propensity for individuals to offend or re-offend, individual level data is required on offence outcomes.
+In most cases this will be in circumstances where individuals (and parent / guardian) consent for their personal records can be accessed, which may be challenging in some contexts.
+YEF provide guidance on this in the 'Data Protection information for YEF evaluations' report5.

-It is important to recognise that such data will naturally present an inaccurate record of an individual's actual offending behaviour, as administrative data typically only records offending that requires some contact with the police and/or the Criminal Justice Service (CJS).
+It is important to recognise that such data will naturally be an inaccurate record of an individual's actual offending behaviour, as administrative data typically only records offending that requires some contact with the police and/or the Criminal Justice Service (CJS).

-Individual-level administrative data can be provided as an identifiable (including a unique reference number [URN], name, date of birth and address) or pseudo-anonymised4 dataset, which does not allow the individual to be directly identified.
+Individual level administrative data can be provided as an identifiable dataset (i.e., unique reference number (URN), name, date of birth, address) or pseudo anonymised6, which does not allow the individual to be directly identified.

-In many YEF evaluations, police and other criminal justice datasets are used as a secondary outcome measure alongside primary self-reported measures, including the Self Report Delinquency Measure (Smith & McVie, 2003), SDQ (Goodman, 1997) or Warwick-Edinburgh Mental Well-being scale (Tennant et al., 2007).
+In many YEF evaluations, police and other criminal justice datasets are used as a secondary outcome measure alongside primary self-reported measures including the: Self Report Delinquency Measure (SRDM) (Smith & McVie, 2003), Strengths and Difficulties Questionnaire (SDQ) (Goodman, 1997) or Warwick-Edinburgh Mental Well-being scale (WEMWBS) (Tennant et al., 2007).
 Individuals may receive different levels of activity (dosage) on their intervention.
-Therefore, it is important to link datasets which represent the various inputs, outputs and outcomes (i.e. operational intervention data, self-reported measures and police/criminal justice administrative data) collected for an individual.
-To enable data matching, it is important that researcher receive a linking variable, such as an identifiable data field (e.g. a URN) or, if not available, a prior pseudo-anonymised reference..
+Therefore, it is important to link datasets which represent the various inputs, outputs, and outcomes (i.e., operational intervention data, self-reported measures, and police / criminal justice administrative data) collected around an individual.
+To enable this to happen, it is important to receive a linking variable such as identifiable data field (e.g., a unique reference number (URN)) or if not available, a prior pseudo anonymised reference to enable data matching.

-1.2.2 Geographical area/place-based administrative data
+1.2.2 Geographical Area / Place-Based level administrative data

-In other cases, where interventions seek to reduce the incidence of crime and/or antisocial behaviour, rather than crime committed by certain individuals, area-based aggregates of criminality/offending are usually required.
-For the purposes of evaluation, these data (e.g. local police-recorded crime data or nationally available data from data.police.uk or ONS) can either be accessed as administrative or census area-level data; if bespoke geographies or offence types are required, these data can be generated/requested by aggregating up the offence and recorded crime data from precise geographic locations into the desired geography.
+In other cases where interventions seek to reduce the incidence of crime and / or antisocial behaviour, rather than necessarily crime committed by certain individuals, area-based aggregates of criminality / offending are usually required.
+For the purposes of evaluation, these data (e.g., local police recorded crime data or nationally available data from data.police.uk or office for national statistics (ONS)) can